Constitutional Court Procedure Act

 A judgment rendered with oral argument must be pronounced in public.
 A judgment rendered without oral argument must be published.

-A ruling rendered with oral argument shall be pronounced in public.
-A ruling which conclude the proceedings shall be published.
+An order rendered with oral argument shall be pronounced in public.
+An order which concludes the proceedings shall be published.

-Original copies of a decision shall be served on the parties and the designated implementation authority; provided that a dismissal ruling shall be served on the petitioner only.
+Original copies of a decision shall be served on the parties and the designated implementation authority; provided that a dismissal order shall be served on the petitioner only.

 The Constitutional Court shall publish and serve the concurring and dissenting opinions together with the decision.